Ultimate Music Group Inc

 Split revenue 60/40 favoring Songwriters/Producers as Publisher (Ultimate Music owns 40% of Songwriting)

-Charge Labels 20% of the retail price as the Distributor at the recommended retail price (Amazon/Apple digital stores sales only)
+Charge Labels 20% of the wholesale price as the Distributor at the recommended retail price (Amazon/Apple digital stores sales only)

 Concerts pay Artists via special arrangement 60% of gross profit, Songwriters/Producers equally 20% of gross profit, Ultimate Music 20% of gross profit